CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/destination-filter.md

 ### Jurisdictional Filter

-Identifies data that falls within a receiver’s jurisdiction as most of our organizations are geographic entities (e.g., patient state is CO).
+Identifies data that falls within a receiver’s jurisdiction as most ReportStream organizations are geographic entities (e.g. patient state is CO).
 Note that the non-matching result of the jurisdictional filter is not reported to users via the submission history API as this filter is just to decide to which receiver data needs to go.

 <table>